 - The New Contented Little Baby Book by Gina Ford

 - Clean & Lean Pregnancy Guide by James Duigan

 + A nursing chair.
-If you don’t already have a high back chair to feed in, I would look at a proper feeding chair, Pottery Barn has good ones.
-I resisted for as long as I could given the space they take up but after weeks of feeding hunched over in bed/on the couch, I bought one and it provided instant relief.
+If you don’t already have a high back chair to feed in, I would look at a proper feeding chair.
+I resisted for as long as I could given the space they take up but after weeks of feeding hunched over in bed/on the couch, it provided instant relief.

 + Nappies.
 Grovia makes terrific reusables, otherwise I’ve found Tooshies by TOM Organic to be the best eco-friendly naps for trips away or times when you need to give yourself a break from the washing.

 Depending on the season there’s a few more essentials… a big floppy sunhat for a summer bub, a pack of singlets, plus a couple of cotton beanies for a winter bub when you’re out and about – Pure Baby make the cutest ones an they can be resized just by tying the knot a bit further down.